Q. What are your clinic hours?

 Q. Do you accept my insurance?

 A. In most cases, yes.
 As long as we are in-network with your insurance, you should be covered for physical therapy.
-Unless you are subject to a deductible, typically an initial evaluation is anywhere from $150-$180.
-Any subsequent visits are $100-$140.
+Unless you are subject to a deductible, copay, or coinsurances.
+The out-of-pocket price for the initial evaluation and any subsequent visits is $165.

 When figuring out your copay, physical therapy is considered as a “specialist.”